-Managing a single WordPress site might be easy, never mind two or three.
-But managing dozens of them must be a challenging part but not impossible and especially with the help of some WordPress management tools.
+Managing a single WordPress site might seem easy even if it’s two or three.
+But when it comes to managing dozens of sites, here comes the most challenging part.
+And even it is impossible to manage with the help of some WordPress Management tools.

-WordPress management tools are the tools that help you to manage multiple WordPress sites and that too from a single dashboard.
-It provides various extensions to the user users can upgrade WordPress, plugins, and themes across all areas just by a single dashboard.
+If you have no idea what WordPress management tools are, let me make things easy for you.
+These are special tools that help you to manage multiple WordPress sites and that too from a single dashboard.

 If you don’t have much time, you can refer to the table below for a summary of our findings.